ykotseruba/attention_and_driving/behavioral.md

 <pre>
 @inproceedings{2020_HFES_DiNocera,
-    author = "Nocera, Francesco Di and Ricciardi, Orlando and Mastrangelo, Simon and Torres, Emiliano and Bordignon, Marco and Marcolin, Francesco", title = "Scanpath analysis into the wild: the spatiotemporal distribution of fixations as an indicator of driver’s mental workload", booktitle = "Proceedings of the Human Factors and Ergonomics Society Annual Meeting", volume = "64",
+    author = "Nocera, Francesco Di and Ricciardi, Orlando and Mastrangelo, Simon and Torres, Emiliano and Bordignon, Marco and Marcolin, Francesco", booktitle = "Proceedings of the Human Factors and Ergonomics Society Annual Meeting", number = "1",
-    number = "1",
+    organization = "SAGE Publications Sage CA: Los Angeles, CA", pages = "371--375",
-    pages = "371--375",
+    title = "Scanpath analysis into the wild: the spatiotemporal distribution of fixations as an indicator of driver’s mental workload", volume = "64",
-    year = "2020",
+    year = "2020"
-    organization = "SAGE Publications Sage CA: Los Angeles, CA" }
+}
 </pre>
 </ul>